Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 !!! note
     The Jupytext plugin is not installed on the ZIH system at the moment.
+    Currently it can be [installed](https://jupytext.readthedocs.io/en/latest/install.html)
+    by the users with `--user` parameter.
     Therefore `ipynb` files need to be made available in a repository for shared usage within the ZIH system.